 Upon closer inspection, nearly all of these so called ‘Lifetime Warranties” are “Limited Warranties”!~ and, as such, are not Lifetime Warranties at all!!

 You will discover that many dealers will carry warranties of only a few years on the Far Infrared Heat Emitters.
-Most dealers do not carry an adequate warranty on All of the electrical components: i.e., control panels, CPU, wiring harnesses, terminal blocks and relay junctions, circuit boards, lighting components and light bulbs, power cords, thermostats, oxygen ionizers, etc. Most manufacturers have limited term warranties on their workmanship and materials.
+Most dealers do not carry an lifetime warranty on All of the electrical components: i.e., control panels, CPU, wiring harnesses, terminal blocks and relay junctions, circuit boards, lighting components and light bulbs, power cords, thermostats, oxygen ionizers, etc. Most manufacturers have limited term warranties on their workmanship and materials.

 (Our upgraded Kenwood Stereo carries a one year replacement warranty from Kenwood, but Rocky Mountain Saunas will replace it Free of Charge after the Manufacturer’s Warranty expires for as long as you own your RMS Sauna!)

-The Sweetness of Low Price is Soon Forgotten with the Bitterness of Poor Quality
+"The Sweetness of Low Price is Soon Forgotten with the Bitterness of Poor Quality"

 Your Infrared Sauna is a long term investment in your commitment to a proactive, responsible health maintenance program.

-Rocky Mountain Saunas is the Ultimate Value in Far Infrared Saunas.
-Carbon Wave 360 Technology = the Largest and Most Carbon Heater Panels in Every Model = Maximum Results in Less Time.
+Zero EMF Rated Nano-Carbon™ Wave 360 Technology = the Safest, Largest and Most Carbon Heater Panels in Every Model = <Maximum Results in Less Time.

 Precision Handcrafted Quality in a Commercial Grade Sauna at Affordable, Factory Direct Prices.
 More Standard Features, Full Service Lifetime Warranty, Free Shipping in the Continental USA and a 90 Day Risk Free Trial/ Money Back Guarantee.

 We invite you to view our website:www.RockyMountainSaunas.com where you can see detailed inside and outside pictures of every far infrared sauna model and every feature.